Assistant Professor of Music, Co-Coordinator of Percussion

 Office: 1198 Moore

-Ovalle has previously served as the director of percussion studies at the University of Toledo (2006-2011) and as the former percussion coordinator/arranger for the Plymouth Canton Educational Park in Canton, MI (2001-2006).
+Ovalle has previously served as the director of percussion studies at the University of Toledo (2006-2011) and as the former percussion coordinator/arranger for the Plymouth Canton Educational Park in Canton, MI (2001-2006) where he was also on staff as the drumline arranger and instructor from 1995-2001.
 He is a member of the Percussive Arts Society and is an artist/endorser with Pearl/Adams, Zildjian, Remo, and Innovative Percussion.

 U-M Photo Services